- Register your intention to graduate no later than Friday 3rd May 2019. The registration site will close on this date and will not reopen.

-All outstanding tuition fees owed to the University must be paid in full BEFORE your assessment results are due to be released, and no later than Friday 28th September 2018 to ensure inclusion in winter graduation ceremonies.
+All outstanding tuition fees owed to the University must be paid in full BEFORE your assessment results are due to be released, and no later than Tuesday 21st May 2019 for inclusion in the summer ceremonies and Friday 27th September 2019 to ensure inclusion in winter graduation ceremonies.
 Any student who has not cleared any outstanding tuition fee debt by these dates will be removed from the graduation ceremony.
 Please check with your Programme Coordinator for specific dates in relation to when your Assessment Board is due to meet and your results published.

 Your invitation and guest tickets will be sent by email to both your GCU and external email addresses (as on your student record) approximately 7 - 10 days before the ceremony.

 The Glasgow graduation ceremonies take place at Glasgow Royal Concert Hall (GRCH) which is operated by Glasgow Life Limited.
 Limited personal data will be shared with Glasgow Life to enable eTickets (guest tickets) be issued to graduands.